Video games to curl up with this fall, including Ghost of Yotei and LEGO Party

 NBA 2K26

 Get back into the starting lineup with the latest installment of the popular basketball game franchise from 2K Sports.
-This will be the 27th edition of the game, so 2K has made some updates to try and keep things as fresh as possible.
+This will be the 27th edition of the game, so 2K has made some updates to keep things as fresh as possible.

 This includes the coveted Leave No Doubt edition of NBA 2K26.
-While this retails for a hefty $149.99, it will feature numerous bonuses for the MyCareer mode, which allows players to step into the role of an NBA player.
+While this retails for a hefty $149.99, it has numerous bonuses for the MyCareer mode, which allows players to step into the role of an NBA player.
 But there are several other editions, and the “choice between them ultimately comes down to how early you want to play the game, which bonuses you care most about, and how much you want to spend,” said ScreenRant.

 The Week